 - Citizen services

-Ensure your successful move to Government cloud As in all other industries, implementing new technology can be met by a lot of push back from employees that have grown accustomed to outdated software and processes.
+As in all other industries, implementing new technology can be met by a lot of push back from employees that have grown accustomed to outdated software and processes.
 To alleviate these growing pains and ensure a successful move to the cloud a Learning Management System (LMS) built in the Azure Government Cloud can help.

 Training, with or without the cloud is a crucial component in an industry where compliance is king and strict regulations reign.
 However, many government entities are utilizing standalone systems and implementing a LMS (yet another piece of technology) that doesn’t integrate with their existing environment just isn’t a realistic option.
 However, with LMS365, the LMS built on top of Office 365, this is no longer an issue and it was also recently made available the government cloud our North American counterpart.